getodk/central-backend/docs/api.md

 ### Creating Datasets with Forms

 Starting from Version 2022.3, a Form can also create a Dataset by defining a Dataset schema in the Form definition (XForms XML or XLSForm).
 When a Form with a Dataset schema is uploaded, a Dataset and its Properties are created and a `dataset.create` event is logged in the Audit logs.
 The state of the Dataset is dependent on the state of the Form; you will need to publish the Form to publish the Dataset.
-Datasets in the Draft state are not return in [Dataset APIs](#reference/datasets), however the [Dataset Properties](#reference/forms/dataset-properties/draft-form-dataset-diff) API for the Form can be called to get the Dataset and its Properties.
+Datasets in the Draft state are not returned in [Dataset APIs](#reference/datasets), however the [Related Datasets](#reference/forms/related-datasets/draft-form-dataset-diff) API for the Form can be called to get the Dataset and its Properties.

 It is possible to define the schema of a Dataset in multiple Forms.
 Such Forms can be created and published in any order.
 The creation of the first Form will generate a `dataset.create` event in Audit logs and subsequent Form creation will generate `dataset.update` events.
 Publishing any of the Forms will also publish the Dataset and will generate a `dataset.update.publish` event.
-The state of a Property of a Dataset is also dependent on the state of the Form that defines that Property, which means if a Form is in the Draft state then the Properties defined by that Form will not appear in the [.csv file](#reference/datasets/download-dataset/download-dataset) of the Dataset.
+The state of a Property of a Dataset is also dependent on the state of the Form that FIRST defines that Property, which means if a Form is in the Draft state then the Properties defined by that Form will not appear in the [.csv file](#reference/datasets/download-dataset/download-dataset) of the Dataset.

 + Parameters
     + ignoreWarnings: `false` (boolean, optional) - Defaults to `false`.
 Set to `true` if you want the Form to be created even if the XLSForm conversion results in warnings.